Introduction / History

 The Sambla or Sembla people are subsistence farmers in their traditional, rural homeland.
 They earn cash principally through market gardening, but also by growing cotton, or selling wood or animals, particularly pork.
 Peanuts are grown by women who may sell part of their harvest.
-Their largest village is Karankasso, with a population of 3,247.
+Their largest village is Karankasso.
 Other Sambla live in the city of Bobo-Dioulasso, 45 km away.
 Many young women work in Bobo-Dioulasso and come back to the village at the beginning of the rainy season to help in the fields.
 Sambla country is hilly, the highest elevation is 618 meters.

 Health care is poor.
 There is a health center in Karankasso and in Banzon, but people are not comfortable with modern medicine.
 In mid-1993, almost 25 children died of measles in Karankasso alone.
 There is no electricity or telephone, and no secondary school.
 Many people have radios, and use bicycles for transportation, or bush-taxis if they can afford to.